terascope/teraslice/docs/custom_operations.md

 # Custom Operations

-It is possible to implement custom operations and utilize them in your Teraslice jobs.
+It is possible to implement custom operations (slicers, readers, and processors) and utilize them in your Teraslice jobs.

 The first step to utilizing custom operations is to configure your Teraslice nodes to point to the directory containing your custom code, this is done by